simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-cybersecurity-in-the-era-of-remote-work/index.en.md

 For example, **a company can provide employees with a VPN client to install on their devices.** The VPN client should be configured to connect to the company's network securely.
 Employees should be trained on how to use the VPN client properly to ensure that sensitive information is not exposed.

-**It's essential to use a VPN when accessing public Wi-Fi networks**, which are often unsecured and can be easily compromised by cybercriminals.
+**You need to use a VPN when accessing public Wi-Fi networks**, which are often unsecured and can be easily compromised by cybercriminals.
 Using a VPN ensures that sensitive information is protected when accessing company resources on public Wi-Fi networks.

 **Overall, using a VPN is an essential aspect of remote work cybersecurity.** Organizations should encourage employees to use a VPN when accessing company resources and ensure that they are trained on how to use it properly.